-This is a classic chick flick.
+"Invitation" (1952) is a classic '50s chick flick.
 It is all about who really loves whom and whether that love is pure.
-Dorothy McGuire plays Ellen Pierce, a rich girl with low self esteem who is attracted to playboy Van Johnson.
-But he is involved with someone else, Maud Redwick, played by the deliciously evil Ruth Roman.
-Suddenly, he drops Maud and proposes to Ellen, who accepts.
+Dorothy McGuire plays Ellen Pierce, a rich girl with low self esteem who is attracted to playboy Dan Pierce, played by Van Johnson.
+But Pierce is involved with someone else, Maud Redwick, played by the deliciously evil Ruth Roman.
+Suddenly, Pierce drops Maud and proposes to Ellen, who accepts.
 They marry, have a wonderful honeymoon, and settle down.
 It appears that "happily ever after" is just around the corner.

 |Van Johnson basically plays Van Johnson, while Dorothy McGuire is quite perky as usual.|

 But then trouble strikes.
 Maud keeps showing up and making snide comments that suggest Ellen's marriage won't last more than a year.
 Ellen can't quite figure out what is going on, so Maud gets less and less subtle.
 Ultimately, Maud drops an unmistakable clue, and a terrible secret is revealed - which only a true louse would ever disclose.